College of Optometry Header

 Key Working Relationships: The Director Externships reports to the Assistant Dean for Clinical Programs.

-The Director works cooperatively with the Director of Student Affairs on programs pertaining to the 4th year schedules.
+The Director works cooperatively with the manager of Student and Special Services on programs pertaining to the 4th year schedules.

 Qualifications: